Exploring Structural Sparsity of Deep Networks via Inverse Scale Spaces: Inverse Scale Spaces and DessiLBI

 \subsection{Deep Structure Splitting LBI}

-\textbf{Deep Structure Splitting Linearized Bregman Iteration.} Equation~(\ref{eq:slbi-iss}) admits an extremely simple discrete approximation, using Euler forward discretization of dynamics and called \emph{DessiLBI} in the sequel: where $V_{0}=\Gamma_{0}=0$, $W_{0}$ can be small random numbers such as Gaussian initialization.
+\textbf{Deep Structure Splitting Linearized Bregman Iteration.} Equation~(\ref{eq:slbi-iss}) admits an extremely simple discrete approximation, using Euler forward discretization of dynamics and called \emph{DessiLBI} in the sequel: where \yanwei{$\alpha_{k}$ is the step size at the $k$ iteration}; $V_{0}=\Gamma_{0}=0$, $W_{0}$ can be small random numbers such as Gaussian initialization.
+Here we add interpretation for $\alpha$ and $\kappa$ in Appendix.~\ref{interper}.
 For some complex networks, it can be initialized as common setting.
 The proximal map in Eq. (\ref{Eq:SLBI-iterate3}) that controls the sparsity of $\Gamma$,

 Such an iterative procedure returns a sequence of sparse networks from simple to complex ones whose global convergence condition to be shown below, while solving Eq. (\ref{Eq:min-ERM}) at various levels of $\lambda$ might not be tractable, especially for over-parameterized networks.